codidact/feature-development/scoped/comments/see-all-threads.md

 Should there be a way to collapse threads (a "collapse everything" control)?
 If so, should it always be present, even if the thread count didn't exceed the limit?

+If the user's trust level allows seeing archived threads, they are shown but with a visual indicator of their status.

 ----

 **Related use cases**